react-cosmos/react-cosmos/README.md

 #### Where to put proxies?

 As soon as you're ready to add proxies to your Cosmos setup, create `cosmos.proxies.js` (next to cosmos.config.js) and export a list of proxies in the order they should load–from outermost to innermost.

+> `proxies.cosmos.js` requires compilation so you may need to place it next to your source files (eg. if the `src` dir is whitelisted in babel-loader).
+Use `proxiesPath` option to customize its location.

 Here's an example where we mock the Fetch API and add Redux and React Router providers:

 ```js
 // cosmos.proxies.js